zzzzqi/2022-Power-Grids/Production/final/documentation_scripts/_build/html/_sources/index.rst.txt

 *Converting input events into 2D PSR images:*
 ::
-   handleinput --convert TRUE FILEPATH
+   handleinput FILEPATH --convert

 *Making predictions on the generated 2D PSR images:*
 ::
-   handleinput --predict TRUE FILEPATH
+   handleinput FILEPATH --predict

 *Making predictions on the input events with NO images saved (If this option is enabled, then the two options above will be disabled):*
 ::
+   handleinput FILEPATH --no_images
+   which equals to:
-   handleinput --no_images TRUE FILEPATH which equals to: handleinput --no_images TRUE --convert TRUE FILEPATH handleinput --no_images TRUE --predict TRUE FILEPATH
+   handleinput FILEPATH --no_images --convert handleinput FILEPATH --no_images --predict

 *Possible to simply use "." to use the local directory as the FILEPATH:*
 ::
-   handleinput --convert TRUE .
+   handleinput . --convert
-   handleinput --predict TRUE .
+   handleinput . --predict
-   handleinput --no_images TRUE .
+   handleinput . --no_images

 Methods:
 ^^^^^^^^